12 Things You Need to Know About Your Nest Thermostat

 To connect your Nest to the internet:

-• Once your Nest has scanned nearby networks, select your Wi-Fi and, if needed, put in your password.
+• After your Nest scans available networks, find your Wi-Fi and, if necessary, put in your password.

-Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery should last several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+Nest thermostats get the power they need directly from your HVAC system, but they also include a rechargeable lithium-ion battery for backup in case of a power outage.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery last an average of several months.
+Recharge it with the USB cord that comes included.

-If you won't be home for a while, you can set your Nest Thermostat to Off mode, though Eco mode would be another option.
-Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting dangerously hot or cold.
+If you aren’t going to be in your home for a long time, consider setting your Nest Thermostat to Off mode, though Eco mode is also a good option.
+Off mode shuts down all your regular heating and cooling schedules, although the Nest will still use your Safety Temperatures to keep your home from getting especially hot or cold.

 • You can also go to Mode from the main menu and select Off.